Licphel/Loh/README.md

 local os = require("lang/os.loh")
 local i = 1

--- We must declare a function's accessibility (local or const) or it will be seen as a anomy function expression! local function fib(x) if(x <= 2) do return i end -- Here a local variable 'i' is captured. return fib(x - 1) + fib(x - 2)
+-- We must declare a function's accessibility (local or const) or it will be seen as a anonymous function expression! local function fib(x) if(x <= 2) do return i end -- Here a local variable 'i' is captured. return fib(x - 1) + fib(x - 2)